Honors Program Handbook

 The Honors Program at Wesleyan

-Students who plan to write a thesis or essay for honors consideration should familiarize themselves with the Honors Program Handbook, which contains important information and deadlines for honors candidates including formatting instructions.
-All honors candidates are required to register their thesis or essay in PDF format, through their WesPortal.
-Note: all theses are now bound double-sided so students need to pay special attention to formatting instructions so that new chapters always begin on an odd numbered page on the right side of the page layout.
+Students who plan to write a thesis or essay for honors consideration should familiarize themselves with the Honors Program Handbook, which contains important information.
 Questions about the Honors Program should be directed to the Registrar’s Office.

-- and qualify in an oral examination administered by the Committee on Honors.
+- qualify in an oral examination administered by the Honors Committee.

 Becoming an Honors Candidate